8 March 2016 The National Assembly House celebrates International Women’s Day

 Prominent women from various spheres also spoke at the gathering, viz.
 Mirjana Djurdjevic, President of the Association of Women Entrepreneurs of Serbia, opera singer Natasa Tasic Knezevic and novelist Isidora Bjelica.
 The discussion was followed by the documentary “Changing the world with our own strength” which reminded the attending of famous Serbian women throughout history, and by a concert of Bilja Krstic and Bistrik Orchestra.

-11.30 - sitting of the Committee on the Economy, Regional Development, Trade, Tourism and Energy (National Assembly House, 13 Nikola Pasic Square, hall 2)
+13.30 - the Head of the PFG with Armenia meets with the Armenian Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 2)